careBT/carebt_core/docs/introduction.rst

 *  easy to use
 *  lightweight
 *  well tested (test-coverage > 95%)
+*  well documented (in progress)

 Background
 ----------

-The work on **careBT** is strongly influenced by my previous work I have done at the `University of Applied Sciences in Ulm <https://www.servicerobotik-ulm.de/>`__.
-Especially the design and development of *SmartTCL* [1] [2] [3] itself and the huge amount of different behaviors and scenarios we were working on.
+The work on **careBT** is strongly influenced by the previous work I have done at the `Service Robotics Lab in Ulm <https://www.servicerobotik-ulm.de/>`__.
+Especially the design and implementation of the task coordination language *SmartTCL* [1] [2] [3], a Lisp-based implementation of task-nets focusing on handling contingencies which typically occur in real world scenarios.
+One important powerful feature of *SmartTCL* is the ability to dynamically create, expand and modify the task-tree during runtime depening on the current situation and state of the world.
+However, *SmartTCL* was developed in the context of the *SmartSoft* framework and is bound to some of the *SmartSoft* concepts, especially to the event-pattern.
+But the existence of such an event mechanism should not be taken for granted to beeing able to work together with other frameworks.
+Furthermore, *SmartTCL* is implemented in Lisp, which is not widely used and has a steep learning curve.

+On the other hand behavior trees, which can be seen as a variant of task-nets, have emerged in the past few years.
+Behavior trees provide basic guidelines and concepts on how to design and implement a task-tree and its execution engine.
+One of these concepts is, for example, that a node is periodically ticked as long as it is in state RUNNING, and switches to one of the states SUCCESS or FAILURE as soon as it completes.
+Behavior trees have already shown their effectivness in developing robotics scenarios.
+Nevertheless, the powerfull mechanisms to dynamically create, expand and modify the task-tree at runtime are not present in classical behavior tree implementations [4] [5] [6].

+The above led to the idea to develop **careBT** by combining the powerful concepts of *SmartTCL* with the clean structure of behavior trees.
+And to use Python as programming language as it is an interpreted programming language with a relatively fast learning curve.
+Furthermore the development of **careBT** is split into the framework independent **careBT-core** and its framework specific derivates.

-An excerpt of these scenarios can be seen here:
+An excerpt of some scenarios which demonstrate the powerful mechanisms of *SmartTCL* can be seen in the following videos on YouTube:

 *  `Mobile Manipulation - Robot "Kate" cleans up the table.
 This video shows how the robot is disturbed in different situations and thus, hindered to fulfill its job.
 But due to